LeakIX/blog/content/posts/cisco-root-privesc/index.md

 ![Picture](/iosxe/iosxe.png)

-We're however looking for the NGINX config which is at the `Host OS` layer.
+We're however looking for the NGINX config which is at the `IOSd sub-system` layer.

 ### Looking for leads